BDC Hamburger Icon

 Open row

-Companies spend significant money and time acquiring new customers, often dedicating entire sales and marketing budgets to customer acquisition efforts.
-But not all customers are the same.
-Some buy from you because you’re offering the best deal at the moment.
+Companies spend significant time and money acquiring new customers, often dedicating entire sales and marketing budgets to customer acquisition efforts.
+However, not all customers are the same.
+Some buy from you because you’re offering the best deal.
 Others are long-term, loyal customers who will do business with you repeatedly.

-Often, it costs the same to attract both customer types, even though long-term customers are preferred.
-For B2B businesses to truly maximize the ROI of their sales and marketing efforts – and attract loyal customers and earn repeat business – they must evaluate the customer lifetime value (CLV) metric.
+Often, it costs the same to attract both customer types — even though long-term customers are more valuable.
+For B2B businesses to truly maximize the ROI of their sales and marketing efforts and earn repeat business, they must evaluate the customer lifetime value (CLV) metric.

-The customer lifetime value metric identifies the revenue a business will generate from a particular customer over the length of the buyer-seller relationship.
-CLV takes acquisition and retention costs into account.
+The CLV metric measures the total revenue a business can expect to generate from a particular customer over the length of the buyer-seller relationship.
+This calculation considers both acquisition and retention costs, making it a key metric for understanding long-term profitability.

-This metric can also be split into “actual” and “potential” to illustrate a relationship’s potential growth dynamics.
-CLV is about predicting future earnings; it’s a type of predictive data analytics that forecasts a customer relationship’s future value.
+CLV is about predicting future earnings.
+It’s a type of predictive data analytic that forecasts a customer relationship’s future value.

 CLV = gross contribution per customer x (yearly retention rate/1 + yearly discount rate – yearly retention rate)